-With managed hosting, you don’t have to worry about losing your data or experiencing system downtime.
-It is backed up automatically and secured since a reliable managed hosting provider will have disaster recovery strategies to handle the loss if any.
+With managed server hosting, you don’t have to worry about losing your data.
+Experiencing unplanned periods of system downtime becomes a thing of the past.
+This is because backups are done automatically and secured by a reliable managed hosting provider.
+In addition, a managed hosting service provider will also have disaster recovery strategies in place to ensure fast recovery from any unforeseen disaster that leads to loss of data or system downtime.

 In this white paper, we will help you begin setting up your long term digital workplace strategy by outlining the guidelines to setting, managing and securing up a remote workplace for your staff members